top of page

 What we are questioning as a community

-• Initial concern was safety → now framed as cost
+• Initial concern was safety → now framed as cost → now safety and liability

-• Decision appears made before full consultation
+• Decisions continue to appear to be made before full consultation

 What we are asking for